-For more information about the Jobs queue, see Monitoring the Code Insight Jobs Queue.
+For more information about the Jobs queue, see the "Monitoring the Code Insight Jobs Queue" section in the Code Insight User Guide.

 For all other plugin scans, as soon as Code Insight receives the results, they are processed in the foreground.